Accelerated History BA/MA

 - When students accumulate a total of 120 credits (undergraduate and graduate combined), they should petition the Registrar to create a graduate record for themselves.
 At this time, any graduate courses already taken will be moved to the student’s graduate record

-- The University does not classify 5-year students as graduate students until they have accumulated at least 120 credits.
+- The University does not classify Accelerated BA/MA students as graduate students until they have accumulated at least 120 credits.

 - Students only need 134 credits in order to receive their BA and MA degrees versus 150 credits if they took earned both degrees separately.